 Type of event:

 Your event goal dictates what types of events you’ll organize.
-For instance, if you’re trying to drive awareness for a new product, a one-day event with a keynote outlining the new features would be a great option.
+For instance, if you’re trying to drive awareness for a new product, a one-day event with a keynote outlining the new features is a great option.

 Once you know the type of events you want to organize, think of when to host them: